Languafe/h5p-docker-devenv-tut/article.md

 - Drupal: https://hub.docker.com/_/drupal
 - MySQL: https://hub.docker.com/_/mysql

+> Mounting the uploads.ini file is basically just a trick for changing a handful of php settings related to uploads without creating a new image.

 So, as soon as we run this, docker will create a network and then run two containers that are connected to it.